strainer/fencache.js/Readme.md

 * Slowest hit on size 15 is about 1 times as fast as Math.sin
 * Slowest hit on size 500 is about 5% as fast as Math.sin

-'Hit return speed' is not affected by the speed of the 'carried' function as the carried function only runs on a cache miss.
-Cache misses take no longer than slow hits - minus the time which the cached function requires.
+'Hit return speed' is not affected by the speed of the function to memoize as that function only runs on a cache miss.
+Cache misses take no longer than slow hits - plus the time which the function requires.

 Basically, try values between 1 and a few hundred depending on the weight of the cached function and on the distribution of repetitive inputs.

-Object store's best return time of floating point keyed data is about 8 times slower than Math.sin (25 times slower that fencaches best).
+In contrast, an object store's best return time of floating point keyed data is about 8 times slower than Math.sin (25 times slower that fencaches best).
 The native objects performance scales better with n items stored, but still can take until about n=400 to catch up with fencaches sorted list mode - when accessed uniformly.
 When some processed values recur more often than others, the sorted list mode can work a great deal faster, as more of the hits are found early in its list.

 ### Performance Micro-Optimizations

 On the first call, fencache fills its two storage arrays with the first argument:result pair it sees.
-This allows JS engines to make the arrays contigious and monomorphic (contain only the right type) and improves the subsequent performance of the arrays.
-If the types are to be real numbers, make sure the first calculation is not by chance an integer, as this can mix types in the array.
-An 'init' method is also included to set the arrays up eg. ensine.init(-0,-0) will set the cache to non-integer number type.
+This allows the JS engine to make the arrays contigious and monomorphic improving the subsequent performance of the arrays.
+An 'init' method is also included to set the arrays up : `ensine.init(-0,-0)` will set the cache to non-integer number type.
+The reason for this method is, if the types are to be real numbers the first calculation might by chance be an integer, which would mix types in the array.

 Fencache contains other obscure micro optimizations tested for several versions of V8 and Spidermonkey, which seem appropriate for a small performance orientated tool.